-The number of units students must earn to be eligible for high school graduation is to be earned from the following categories.
-A minimum of 22 units is required for graduation for student participating in either the Smart Core or Core curriculum.
+The number of units students must earn to be eligible for high school graduation is to be earned from the categories listed below.
+A minimum of twenty-two (22) units is required for graduation for a student participating in either the Smart Core or Core curriculum.
+In addition to the twenty-two (22) units required for graduation by the Arkansas Department of Education, the district requires an additional one (1) unit to graduate for a total of twenty-three (23) units.
+This additional required credit will be the Computer Business Applications course or another approved Technology course..
 There are some distinctions made between Smart Core units and Graduation units.
 Not all units earned toward graduation necessarily apply to Smart Core requirements.